CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 cumulus@switch:~$ sudo systemctl restart ptp4l.service
 ```

-To use the predefined IEEE 1588 profile, edit the `/etc/ptp4l.conf` file, then restart the `ptp4l` service.
+To use the predefined IEEE 1588 profile, edit the `/etc/ptp4l.conf` file and set the `dataset_comparison` parameter to ieee1588, then restart the `ptp4l` service.
 Here is an example:

 ```
 cumulus@switch:~$ sudo nano /etc/ptp4l.conf